midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

   // Example: "{% $data.totalResults >= 20 or $index >= 4 %}" (stop at 20 results OR 5 tries)

   // Uses Arguments from base State for initial input to first step
-  // Uses Assign from base State to accumulate results across steps
+  // Uses Assign from Assignable to accumulate results across steps
   // Uses Output from base State to transform final output array }
 ```